reagankan/DeepLearningFinal/README.md

 ## Note to TAs and instructors:

 The original repository is from Lucas Hu (https://github.com/lucashu1/link-prediction).
 I edited the code to adapt it to Python 3.7, and I added various new code to adapt to specifically our YouTube dataset.
-To generate the dataset, use the master branch and use the parse_yt_file.py file provided
+To generate the dataset, use the master branch and use the parse_yt_file.py file provided.
+The key notebooks to pay attention to are the spectral clustering and link prediction baseline algorithm notebook